 The Prospective Marriage visa, also referred to as fiancé visa, allows you to enter Australia and marry your intended spouse within the visa’s nine month validity period.
-Your fiancé must be an Australian citizen or a permanent resident, and you must be of the opposite sex to your prospective spouse.
+Your fiancé must be an Australian citizen or a permanent resident.

 This is a temporary visa and is the first step in applying for permanent residency in Australia.
 Your visa application must be lodged offshore and you will need to be outside of Australia when your visa is granted.

 Being a sponsorship based visa, your fiancé must be willing to sponsor you and also meet a set of eligibility criteria.
 Your sponsor must be an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen, and meet the Australian character requirements.
 Generally your sponsor must be over the age of 18, however there are circumstances where the Department will waiver this condition.
 In these circumstances, your sponsors parent or guardian may be able to sponsor you if they are an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen.